Strang History 88 years of excellence

 Breast cancer cells inhibited by an extract from the Taheebo tree.

 Strang Cancer Prevention Institute is established as an independent non-profit entity and continues to fund research to prevent cancer and promote cure through early detection.

 Dianne Zola Ovarian Cancer Research Fund established by Merle K. Barash MA AEd, MA Psya.

 Tribute to Mitchell L. Gaynor, MD; Pioneer of Integrative Oncology and former Strang Director of Medical Oncology.

 Completion of randomized trial to improve primary care physicians’ cancer screening recommendations and communication with patients.

-Study of educating primary care physicians on cancer screening and prevention using PREVENTION e-newsletters.
+Study of educating primary care physicians on cancer screening and prevention using PREVENTION e-newsletters, 2019 to present.